 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-Southwest Performance Business Card Benefits and Perks
+Southwest Performance Business benefits and perks

-Southwest is the only major airline in the US to offer open seating.
+Southwest is the only major airline in the U.S. to offer open seating.
 If you see an open seat when you board, you get to take it.
 A lot of travelers love Southwest for this reason as you avoid having to shell out cash for reserved seats.

 If you make the most of this perk (four upgraded boardings x $50 per flight), you’ll get a value of $200 a year and more than offset the card’s $199 annual fee with this perk alone.

-Inflight Wi-Fi Credits
+Inflight Wi-Fi credits

 If you’re like me and can’t live without Wi-Fi, then the Southwest Performance Business Card is right up your alley.
 You’ll receive up to 365 inflight Wi-Fi credits (worth $8 each) with the card each year.
 Frequent Southwest flyers can do very well with this perk, and potentially save hundreds of dollars in Wi-Fi fees.

-Earn Points Toward the Southwest Companion Pass
+Earn points toward the Southwest Companion Pass

 The Southwest Performance Business Credit Card can give you a boost toward Southwest status (A-List and A-List Preferred).
 With the Southwest Performance Business Card, you’ll earn 1,500 tier-qualifying points (TQPs) for each $10,000 in purchases, up to $100,000 in purchases per year (which equals 15,000 TQPs).

 - A-List: 35,000 tier-qualifying points in a calendar year (or 25 qualifying one-way flights)

-- A-List Preferred: 70,000 tier qualifying points in a calendar year (or 50 qualifying one-way flights)
+- A-List Preferred: 70,000 tier-qualifying points in a calendar year (or 50 qualifying one-way flights)

 As if 70,000 bonus points weren’t enough, Southwest Performance Business Card holders also receive 9,000 Southwest points (worth ~$135 in Southwest flights) each account anniversary when they renew the card.
-Though 9,000 points might not sound like a lot (especially compared to the 80,000 points welcome bonus), you’ll be surprised to find out just how far the annual anniversary points can get you on Southwest.
+Though 9,000 points might not sound like a lot (especially compared to the 70,000-point welcome bonus), you’ll be surprised to find out just how far the annual anniversary points can get you on Southwest.
 Here’s just one example:

-Global Entry or TSA PreCheck Application Credit
+Global Entry or TSA PreCheck application credit

 The Southwest Performance Business Card protects eligible new purchases for up to 120 days against damage or theft.
 Coverage is available up to $10,000 per claim and $50,000 per account.

 When you use your Southwest Performance Business Card for the full cost of an item, you might be eligible to receive extended warranty coverage.
 The card can extend a manufacturer’s warranty by an additional year on eligible warranties of three years or less.
 This benefit provides coverage of up to $10,000 per claim and up to $50,000 per year.
 Extended warranty coverage is great for pricey new purchases like a new laptop or appliance.